mensfeld/llm-docs-builder/README.md

 1. **Generates llms.txt** - Transforms your existing markdown documentation into a structured overview that helps LLMs understand your project's layout and find relevant information
 2. **Transforms markdown** - Converts individual markdown files from human-readable format to AI-optimized format by expanding relative links to absolute URLs and normalizing link structures
+3. **Bulk transforms** - Processes all markdown files in a directory recursively, creating LLM-friendly versions alongside originals with customizable exclusion patterns

 ## Installation